VenkatRaghavaK/wordpress-seo-training/README.md

 Performance Optimization

-Enabled caching using W3 Total Cache / WP Super Cache
+Enabled caching using WP Super Cache

 Implemented lazy loading for images and videos